Tommy Aldridge: Career

 Following his stint in Whitesnake, Aldridge played in the band Manic Eden, with his former Whitesnake bandmates Adrian Vandenberg and Sarzo.
 The line-up also included former Little Caesar vocalist Ron Young.

 During the 1990s Aldridge recorded and toured with various acts including Motörhead, House of Lords, Yngwie Malmsteen, John Sykes, and Ted Nugent.
 After playing on Pata's self-titled album, Aldridge joined Tim Bogert and James Christian on a November 1993 tour of Japan backing the guitarist.

 Aldridge has been an in-demand drum clinician since the early 1980s, and much of his work involves drum clinics and festivals each year.

 From 2002 Aldridge toured with Whitesnake alongside David Coverdale (vocals), Doug Aldrich (guitar), Reb Beach (guitar), Marco Mendoza/Uriah Duffy (bass) and Timothy Drury (keyboards).
 Aldridge left Whitesnake in 2007 to pursue alternate musical endeavours.

 From 1997 to 2001 and again from 2007 to 2009, Aldridge was touring with the (former Whitesnake and Tygers of Pan Tang guitarist) John Sykes-fronted version of Thin Lizzy alongside Scott Gorham, Darren Wharton and Marco Mendoza.

 Thin Lizzy, along with The Answer, were scheduled to support AC/DC at stadium shows in England, Ireland and Scotland at the end of June 2009 but these appearances were canceled after Aldridge broke his collarbone in an accident.
 On June 30, it was announced that Sykes had left Thin Lizzy and all shows for the rest of 2009 were canceled or postponed.
 Gorham stated that he would announce the band's future plans shortly.
 In May 2010, Thin Lizzy did not include Aldridge in the new line-up due to him still recovering from his injury.
 Original Thin Lizzy drummer Brian Downey returned to the band.

 On January 25, 2013, it was announced that Aldridge had rejoined Whitesnake for the third time for the band's upcoming "Year of the Snake" tour.
-He has since recorded the albums Flesh & Blood and The Purple Album with the group and remains their drummer as of August 2023.
+He has since recorded the albums Flesh & Blood and The Purple Album with the group and remains their drummer until Whitesnake's disbandment in November 2025.